 Stress testing is a simulation technique used on investment portfolios to predict the portfolios reaction to different financial situations.
 Stress testing is a method of determining how a portfolio may fare during a period of financial crisis but may not reflect the actual performance of the portfolio.
 The chart below compares the difference of your current portfolio's Market Value ($) before and after a theoretical individual stress event.
 The parameters used in the stress test are provided on subsequent pages.

-With a better feeling for what could happen, the analysis can provide a gut check for your risk tolerance and help you stay invested even in adverse market conditions.
-RAPTR offers security-by-security risk statistics and can illustrate the risks of concentrated positions (single investments that make up a large portion of the total portfolio) and help uncover unforeseen risk in smaller positions.
+With a better understanding for what could happen, the analysis can provide a gut check for your risk tolerance and help you stay invested even in adverse market conditions.
+RAPTR offers security-by-security risk statistics and can illustrate the potential risks of concentrated positions (single investments that make up a large portion of the total portfolio) and help uncover unforeseen risk in smaller positions.

-Since different asset classes and sectors of the market tend to perform distinctly from each other over time, diversification3 can help mitigate the risk that one particular position will have a significant negative impact on the overall portfolio.
+Since different asset classes and sectors of the market tend to perform distinctly from each other over time, we believe diversification3 can help mitigate the risk that one particular position will have a significant negative impact on the overall portfolio.
 Large concentrations of investments in one area can create significant downside risk in certain market environments.
 This doesn’t mean that your portfolio needs allocations to every imaginable “slice” of the investable universe, but owning only one or two asset classes (such as large cap domestic stocks) may mean that you’re taking unnecessary risks or forgoing potential returns.

 - Calendar rebalancing: Reallocating to target portfolio weights on a periodic basis – for example, quarterly, semi-annually, or annually.
 Many investment professionals consider a schedule of at least every 12 months to be reasonable.